Your future in agriculture is waiting.

 The possibilities are endless, so dream big and thinkAG!

 Benefits of Applying

 Saskatchewan's agriculture and agri-food industry offers numerous career opportunities - from production, research, processing, manufacturing, to finance and everything in between.
-In fact, the industry accounts for more than 50,000 jobs across the province. people in primary agriculture alone.
+In fact, the industry accounts for about 50,000 jobs across the province.

 For students who want to tell the exciting story of agriculture, the Saskatchewan Ministry of Agriculture offers the Agriculture Student Scholarship.
 The winning scholarship is valued at $4,000 and the three runner-up scholarships are valued at $2,000 each.

 We are looking for young people who plan to pursue a career in the industry.
 To be eligible for this scholarship, you must be a Grade 12 student or recent high school graduate (within the past two years) residing in Saskatchewan who is planning to take agriculture-related post-secondary education beginning in the fall of 2023.

 Note: Ministry of Agriculture and Saskatchewan Crop Insurance Corporation employees and their immediate family members are not eligible.

 - Produce a creative three-minute video or 1,000-word essay (criteria below);

 - Provide a letter of conditional acceptance to a post-secondary institution; and